mathewlippincott/headfullofair/_pages/boundarylayers.md

 ### Resonating like a tree

 Musical instruments are made from wood because it resonates.
 Wood holds a note.
-Vortices tumbling branches resonate at a sustained frequency.
 We love wood for resonating, but resonating is a problem for a tree.
-Trees want to shed the wind's force quickly so they can be ready to absorb the next gust.
+Trees want to shed the wind's force quickly so they can readily absorb the next gust.

-The movement of a trees' many branches help them absorb the wind because each branch resonates at a different frequency, and their clashing rhythms dampen motion. by all resonating at different, interfering frequencies.
+The movement of a trees' many branches help them absorb the wind because each branch resonates at a different frequency, and their clashing rhythms dampen motion.

 *Encourage everyone to put their hands out and be trees*

-The branches on a tree work together to dampen movement for the tree.
-The branches are swaying each at a slightly different pace, and those clashing rhythms cancel each other out.
+Branches each sway at a slightly different pace, and those clashing rhythms cancel each other out.

 1. *Wave one arm up and down at about once per second.
 Move vigorously, then pause.*